-The Department of Engineering and Innovation was established in 2013, bringing together many staff in the Faculty of Mathematics, Computing and Technology working on a suite of projects and programmes with a long history of innovation in teaching and research critical to understanding and acting in today’s technology-dependent world.
+The School of Engineering and Innovation was established in 2013, bringing together staff working on a suite of projects and programmes with a long history of innovation in teaching and research critical to understanding and acting in today’s technology-dependent world.

-We are a large and lively department of over 80 academic staff with an extraordinarily diverse range of knowledge and skills.
-Our expertise ranges from materials engineering, acoustics and energy through design and systems thinking to environment, development and technology management.t.
-We work closely with colleagues in other departments within the Faculty and University on some of our projects and programmes.
+We are a large and lively School of over 80 academic staff with an extraordinarily diverse range of knowledge and skills.
+Our expertise ranges from materials engineering, acoustics and energy through design and systems thinking to environmental and technology management.
+We work closely with colleagues in other Schools within the Faculty and University on some of our projects and programmes.

 We have annual research and development income of over £3M and support over 40 full-time and 30 part-time research students.

 Our teaching, research and scholarship covers a wide range of subjects and areas involving staff within the following principal groups: